 The Netherlands Entrepreneur Visa

 The Netherlands is a country of entrepreneurs.
-This is reflected in the fantastic start-up visa offered by the Dutch government.
-This European Union country requires Three things.
+This focus is reflected in the fantastic entrepreneur visa offered by the Dutch government.
+Accessing the startup program of this European Union country requires three things.

 - You will work with a Dutch facilitator, mentor, accelerator, or incubator.
-Check out launchcafe, ahti, xrbase, rotterdampartners, impacthub, startupbootcamp, rockstart, collider or makerversity for just some options
+Check out ahti, xrbase, rotterdampartners, impacthub, startupbootcamp, rockstart, collider or makerversity for some examples.

-Satisfy those criteria, and you’ll get a 12-month visa.
+Satisfy those criteria, and you’ll get a 12-month startup visa.
 Importantly, this is renewable and a pathway to residency and citizenship if your business is successful.
-The Netherlands is a country that regularly ranks in the top 10 best places to live in the world.
+The Netherlands is a country that consistently ranks in the top 10 best places to live in the world.
 It has access to the markets of the EU and a well-educated population in a buzzing technical community.
-A perfect match for a founder with dreams.
+The Netherlands entrepreneur visa could be the perfect first step for a founder with dreams.

-Ireland is home to 3 out of 5 of the worlds top gaming companies (like EA and Activision).
-It is also home to 9 out of 10 world-leading technology and internet companies such as Facebook and Google.
-Ireland’s capital, Dublin, is home to 2000+ start-ups and in 2015 €300 million was raised in the city.
+Ireland is home to 3 out of 5 of the world’s top gaming companies (like EA and Activision).
+It is home to 9 out of 10 of the world’s leading technology and internet companies such as Facebook and Google.
+Ireland’s capital, Dublin, is home to 2000+ startups and in 2015 €300 million was raised in the city.

-So, why is Ireland so popular with boards and founders?
+Why is Ireland popular with startup boards and founders?
 Access to fantastic government support (both financial and practical) and low corporate taxes help.
-So does EU membership and close ties to the USA.
-There is also a vibrant tech ecosystem and a highly-skilled international workforce to staff your company.
-Add in a famously welcoming country and there is a compelling argument to be made.
-The cherry on the top is a well administered and flexible start-up visa scheme.
+Other positives are EU membership and close ties to the USA economy and investment communities.
+Finally, there is also a vibrant tech ecosystem and a highly-skilled international workforce to staff your company.
+Add in a famously welcoming country, and there is a compelling argument to be made.
+The cherry on the top is a well-administered and flexible startup visa scheme.

-The visa allows family members to migrate under the same visa.
-Importantly, the visa has no job creation targets initially (but should have the potential to create 10 jobs in 3 – 4 years).
-Founders need to prove €50,000 of available funding for the business and have a high potential start-up idea.
-The visa is a pathway to permanent residency and citizenship for the founder and their family
+The startup visa allows family members to migrate under the same visa.
+Importantly, the visa has no job creation targets initially (but should have the potential to create ten jobs in 3 – 4 years).
+Founders need to prove €50,000 of available funding for the business and have a high potential startup idea.
+The Ireland startup visa is a pathway to permanent residency and citizenship for the founder and their family.